 Find yourself at a Southern Sunday afternoon party and there's no doubt you'll be served a spread of food that reminds you of home.
 Sweet tea and biscuits are present as well as a variety of delicate sandwich spreads, one of which looks indistinguishable.
 Pink and a bit chunky, it takes a bit of a push to take the first bite, but before long you've gulped down three deviled ham sandwiches.
-So simple yet so invigorating, if you haven't had the chance to try deviled ham for yourself, I am begging you to try it ASAP.
+So simple yet so invigorating, if you haven't had the chance to try deviled ham salad for yourself, I am begging you to try it ASAP.

 Like deviled eggs, the Deviled Ham recipe got its name from the addition of spices, black pepper, and hot sauce.
 According to Smithsonian Mag, the term "devilling food" has been around since the 18th century, where it describes a dish highly seasoned.
 It makes sense because back then most people ate lightly seasoned food like potatoes, bread, and milk.
 Adding a kick of spice would seem like the work of the devil.